geuryroustand/capstone-frontend/README.md

 https://capstone-frontend-three.vercel.app/

-To test this product please put the following names
+To make a booking you can try with the locations below.

 From: Puerto Plata Airport (POP)